Country selection

 The ClinDrugTrialGCP and ASTTReg specify that the MOH’s Administration of Science, Technology and Training (ASTT) is responsible for managing the clinical trial review process.
 As per the ClinTrialSup, the MOH’s ASTT is also responsible for registering contract research organizations (CROs) that support clinical studies and provide other research services.
 (See the ClinTrialSup for detailed information on clinical trial research support activities and the related registration forms.)

-Pursuant to the DrugRgstrtn, an Advisory Council created by the MOH issues registration papers for drug and medicinal ingredient circulation.
-The Advisory Council consists of experts with appropriate professional qualifications and experience to ensure the ability to evaluate dossiers, critique experts' opinions and recommendations of the MOH’s Drug Administration of Vietnam (DAV), and advise the Minister of Health on issues related to pharmaceutical legislation, quality, safety, and efficacy records of drugs and medicinal ingredients.
+Pursuant to the DrugRgstrtn, an Advisory Council created by the MOH issues registration certificates for drug and pharmaceutical ingredient circulation.
+The Advisory Council consists of experts with appropriate professional qualifications and experience to ensure the ability to evaluate dossiers, respond to experts' opinions and recommendations of the MOH’s Drug Administration of Vietnam (DAV), and advise the Minister of Health on issues related to pharmaceutical legislation, quality, safety, and efficacy records of drugs and pharmaceutical ingredients.
 See the Scope of Assessment section for more information on the Advisory Council’s role in drug clinical trial phase exemptions.

 Please note: Vietnam is party to the Nagoya Protocol on Access and Benefit-sharing (VNM-2), which may have implications for studies of investigational products developed using certain non-human genetic resources (e.g., plants, animals, and microbes).
 For more information, see VNM-6.